-Responsibility in Manufacturing and the Supply Chain
+Responsibility in Manufacturing and Supply Chain

 We are committed to meeting our manufacturing objectives reliably and responsibly through the establishment and maintenance of a safe, sustainable, and ethical supply chain.
 Beyond our own facilities, we contract with a growing network of third-party manufacturers to formulate certain products and produce components of products or product packaging for clinical and commercial use.
 All service providers involved in the manufacture and packaging of our products are subject to inspection by the FDA or comparable agencies in other jurisdictions and we require that our contract manufacturers adhere to current Good Manufacturing Practices ("GMP") in the manufacture of these products and components.
-All contract manufacturers and suppliers must undergo a pre-approval inspection by our quality personnel to assess whether they comply with applicable standards and regulations prior to initiating work for Alkermes.
-Strategic supply chain partners are also subject to Alkermes environmental health, safety and security standards and expectations.
+All contract manufacturers and suppliers must undergo a pre-approval inspection by our quality personnel to assess their compliance with applicable standards and regulations prior to initiating work for Alkermes.
+Strategic supply chain partners are also subject to Alkermes EHSS standards and expectations.